 In partnership with the National Trust, we produce and publish an annual report on the birds of the Farne Islands (part of our Northumbrian Naturalist journal).

-Our Bird Group is led by James Littlewood and Chris Redfern but we are looking for additional people to get more involved and help us to plan, organise or run field trips and talks for Society members.
+Our Bird Group is led by Chris Redfern but we are looking for additional people to get more involved and help us to plan, organise or run field trips and talks for Society members.
 If you would like to give us a hand then we would love to hear from you, please get in contact with us via the Society Office.

 Our very active Bird Ringing Group carries out constant-effort ringing at Gosforth Park Nature Reserve in Newcastle on Sundays from April-August.